Using Forex Linear Regression to See the Big Picture

 Regression channels are just one type of trend channel trading system.
 There are many other popular types of trend channel analysis that you can use, such as Keltner channels and Donchian channels.
 Another way of confirming your technical analysis linear regression signals is by looking at multiple time frames.
 Looking at the same channels on a longer timeframe may reveal aspects you hadn't noticed before.

-Trade With Admirals
+Trade With Admiral Markets

 Now you've mastered the understanding of linear regression trading, it's time to apply it!
 Gain access to the latest market news and technical analysis provided by Dow Jones & Trading Central, with access to over 3,000 markets, tight spreads, and more!
 Start with a demo trading account below: